hoseinaghaei/OS_pintos/README.md

-# PintOS Phase 3 - Filesystem Extension, Buffer Cache, and Synchronization
+# PintOS Phase 3 - Filesystem Extension, Buffer Cache

 This repository contains the code and documentation for Phase 3 of the PintOS project.
-In this final phase, we extend the Pint-OS filesystem using an inode-based filesystem, implement a buffer cache, and enhance synchronization for improved file handling.
+In this final phase, we extend the Pint-OS filesystem using an inode-based filesystem, implement a buffer cache, and enhance synchronization for improved file handling. see [phase01](https://github.com/hoseinaghaei/OS_pintos/tree/phase01) and [phase02](https://github.com/hoseinaghaei/OS_pintos/tree/phase02) readme.

 ## Overview

-Phase 3 represents the culmination of our Pint-OS project journey, building upon the foundations laid in Phase 1 and Phase 2.
+Phase 3 represents the culmination of our Pint-OS project journey, building upon the foundations laid in Phase 1.
 In this phase, we focus on extending the filesystem functionality and addressing synchronization challenges.
 Here are the key components of Phase 3:

 ### 1. Inode-based Filesystem